 The election authority appoints all municipal, township, and road district clerks or their duly authorized deputies as deputy registrars who may accept the registration of all qualified residents of the State.
-Precinct committeepersons are also appointed as deputy registrars and may accept registrations from any qualified residents of the State.
+Precinct committeepersons are also appointed as deputy registrars and may accept registrations from any qualified residents of the State, except during the 27 days preceding an election.
 (10 ILCS 5/4-6.2, 5-16.2, 6-50.2)

-The Deputy Registrar Guidelines booklet published by the State Board of Elections gives further information regarding Deputy Registrars.
+See the Deputy Registrar Guidelines published on the State Board of Elections' website for more information.